5 Amazing Benefits Of Eating Sunflower Seeds During Pregnancy

 Image: Shutterstock

-Sunflower seeds are a rich source of folateiXThe vitamin B9 complex that is responsible for the formation of red blood cells and healthy cell growth. and different minerals like iron, calcium, magnesium, zinc, seleniumiXAn essential mineral found in foods such as nuts, fish, and chicken, involved in thyroid, reproductive, and cell-protective functions. and copper.
+Sunflower seeds are a rich source of folateiThe vitamin B9 complex that is responsible for the formation of red blood cells and healthy cell growth. and different minerals like iron, calcium, magnesium, zinc, seleniumiAn essential mineral found in foods such as nuts, fish, and chicken, involved in thyroid, reproductive, and cell-protective functions. and copper.

 • Folic acid in sunflower seeds helps in the formation of red blood cells and carries oxygen from the lungs to the different parts of your body.

-• Since your daily folic acid requirement increases in pregnancy, sunflower seeds can be a great addition to your diet.
+• There is an increased requirement for folic acid in pregnancy.
+Therefore, sunflower seeds can be a great addition to your diet.

 • Lack of folic acid triggers different problems like developmental disorders in your growing child.